 The Texas Freedom Network Education Fund is a nonpartisan research organization that supports religious freedom, individual liberties and public education.

 Some Key Numbers from the Poll

 How important is it to you that Texas women have access to family planning and birth control, regardless of income?
 (Numbers are rounded.)

 Just a little important 16%

 Do you favor or oppose providing state-funded family planning services, including birth control, for low-income women?
 (Numbers are rounded.)

-surprised who supports state funding for birth control for low-income women in
+You might be surprised who supports state funding for birth control for low-income women in Texas.

 Source: Survey of 604 registered Texas voters, Feb 6-11, 2013, margin of error: +/- 3.99 percentage points, Greenberg Quinlan Rosner Research and Chesapeake Beach Consulting